 3. Focus on long-term goals

-When teams and employees have visibility on the long-term goals, vision, and strategy of the organization, employees can connect with the goals.
-They can understand how they can contribute to achieving the vision, leading to increased employee job satisfaction.
+When teams and employees have visibility on the organization's long-term goals, vision, and strategy, employees can connect with the goals.
+They can understand how they can contribute to achieving the eye, leading to increased job satisfaction.

 Make your team members feel they are a part of the bigger picture.
 Show them that you value their inputs by inviting their feedback.

 Constant communication is crucial for building relationships in a job and career.
 Open communication ensures that important information does not get missed.
 Lead by example when creating a culture of open and honest communication.